andrewberning/amazing-face/README.md

 # Amazing Face

-This is the front end of my Amazing Face app.
+This is the front-end of my Amazing Face app.
 It detects faces in images that are uploaded to it, via the image URL, by using the face-recognition API from Clarifai.
 It also keeps track of how many images you have uploaded in your account.
 Yes, your own login account.
 AMAZING RIGHT?!

 ## How did you build it?